KnowThePepper

 Best Ways to Cook with 7 Pot Yellow Peppers

-The citrus-forward flavor makes the 7 Pot Yellow a natural partner for mango, pineapple, and citrus-based preparations.
+The citrus-forward flavor makes the 7 Pot Yellow a natural match for mango, pineapple, and citrus-based preparations.
 Hot sauce makers prize it precisely because the fruity notes carry through fermentation and cooking in ways that purely fiery peppers cannot match.

 For practical use, a single pod goes a long way.
 Most hot sauce recipes call for 3-5 pods per batch alongside sweeter fruits to balance the heat load.
 The yellow color also contributes visually - finished sauces land in a golden-orange range that looks striking on the table.